insogin/AppChatServer/README.md

 ![](https://raw.githubusercontent.com/insogin/AppChatServer/master/screenshot/Screen%20Shot%202015-06-02%20at%201.21.53%20AM.png)

-##
+## Outline of the code
-Specifically, the `ServerWindow.java`
+### ServerWindow.java
-creates a Swing GUI shown as the following Fig, if a number e.g., 8888 is entered, then the
+The `ServerWindow.java` creates a Swing GUI shown as the following Fig, if a number
-corresponding port is provided for the chat app.
+e.g., 8888 is entered, then the corresponding port is provided for the chat app.

+### ChatServer.java
+The `ChatServer.java` impements the activity of the server.
+The rule of creating and
+killing ServerSocket is defined.
+There are four basic requests from a user, the new
+client registering, the client login, the client exiting and the regular message send
+by online clients.